crate/cloud-reference/docs/glossary.rst

 DTU
 ---

 DTU stands for Database Transaction Unit.
-CrateDB Cloud uses DTUs to create configurations (combinations) of hardware specifications for specific :ref:`subscription plans <gloss-subscription-plan>`.
+CrateDB Cloud uses DTUs for our SaaS Marketplace offers to create configurations of hardware specifications for specific :ref:`subscription plans <gloss-subscription-plan>`.
 The advantage is that the customer does not need to specify every element of the hardware configuration themselves, but can simply identify the price per DTU for a given plan and see how it matches their use case.
-This makes using the CrateDB Cloud :ref:`offer
-<gloss-offer>` and scaling to need easy and accessible.
+This makes using the CrateDB Cloud :ref:`offer <gloss-offer>` and scaling to need easy and accessible.

-For a more detailed description of the subscription plans and associated DTUs, refer to our :ref:`documentation <subscription-plans>`.
+For a more detailed description of the subscription plans and info on DTUs, refer to our :ref:`documentation <subscription-plans>`.

 ..
 SEEALSO::